kermitt2/biblio-glutton/doc/Introduction.md

 biblio-glutton is a Java software requiring JDK 1.11 or more.

 You will need an ElasticSearch cluster to make possible bibliographical reference matching and resolution.
+The current version has been tested with Elasticsearch `8.*`.

 Optionally a Grobid service can be added to perform combined raw bibliographical reference string and reference resolution.
+Use the latest Grobid version.

 For storing the compiled metadata records, you will need a large amount of SSD space, at least 350 GB.
-SSD ensure fast and predictible runtime lookup.
+SSD ensures fast and predictible runtime lookup based on memory paging.